 A quality suitcase is essential for any frequent traveler.
 As someone who gets on a plane, train, or into a car for a road trip at least once a month, I’ve been through a fair share of bags – some have been crushed, dismembered, or just tossed in the trash for being impractical; others have survived the years and remain my go-to choices.

-The most recent addition to my suitcase collection is a hard-shell carry-on by Quice, a brand that I was previously unaware of.
-It had its first tests days after receiving it in the mail – a week-long trip to Spain and Morocco involving several flights, long drives, a ferry, and a lot of packing and re-packing.
+The most recent addition to my suitcase collection is a hard-shell carry-on by Quice, a brand I was unaware of.
+It had its first tests days after receiving it in the mail – a week-long trip to Spain and Morocco involving several flights, long drives, a ferry, and much packing and re-packing.

 If you’re wondering about the trip, it was awesome.
 If you’re wondering about the suitcase, I was impressed as well.
 I’ve put together my thoughts on the product – read on to see how the Quince Carry-On Hard Shell Suitcase stacks up.